 On different devices you’ll see different notifications, some of which are “USB device not recognized”, “PC not recognizing Android phone” or “USB device not detected but charging”.
 All these are the same errors with means that your Windows computer is not able to recognize the phone connected via USB cable.

 In such situations, an Android user generally follows a normal process of installing the USB drivers on the computer.
 Sometimes it is effective.
-However what if even after installing the latest USB drivers, your Android phone is not recognized by computer.
+However what if even after installing the latest USB drivers, your Android phone is not recognized by the computer.

 Try Implementing these Methods First